Higher Education Policy Network (HEPN)

 Venue: Inox Suites, Level 5, Students’ Union Building

-We are currently working on events in June and September and will let you know the dates as soon as they are confirmed.
+We are currently working on the October event and will let you know the dates as soon as they are confirmed.
 More information about the events will be added here.

 Be the first to hear about our next event by joining the HEPN Mailing list.
 To join, please contact Angela.